-- Inconsistent Dub: Funimation, by mistake, made Broly said "Goku" instead of "Kakarrot" for a scene.
+- Inconsistent Dub: Funimation, by mistake, made Broly say "Goku" instead of "Kakarot" for a scene.

 - It's All About Me: Vegeta refuses to give his energy to Goku so he can defeat Broly until the last second, finding the act of doing so for a low-class Saiyan to be beneath him.